w3f/Grant-Milestone-Delivery/evaluations/substrate_evm_adapter_2_keeganquigley.md

 # General Notes

 Docker Compose file fixed upon request.
+I was able to have Claude create a Python script to start the local node, start the Subeth adapter, and test the connection.
+I could:

+- Sign an Eth tx
+- Send it to balances pallet via the EVM adapter
+- Show the tx hash and confirmation
+- Display before/after balances

 ## Testing